September 2002 Democratic Party of Japan leadership election: Contest

 Hatoyama announced his intention to seek re-election on 8 August.
-He stated that a renewed term would mark the end of his partnership with secretary-general Naoto Kan, and that he would assert himself more as leader if re-elected.
+He stated that he would assert himself more strongly as leader if re-elected, and that he would distance himself from secretary-general Kan.
 Kan officially declared his candidacy on the 20th.
-He stated that Hatoyama "exerts himself on the basis of ideals" and lacks the ability to persuade and debate.
+He criticised Hatoyama as lacking in the persuasion and debate skills necessary to appeal to voters.
 Both campaigned on an anti-LDP and anti-bureaucracy platform.
-At the time of nominations on 10 September, The Japan Times reported that Hatoyama was the frontrunner with about 60 legislators in his camp.